Kenchir/postgresql-encryption-UDF/README.md

 # Postgres Custom EncryptionUDf

-This is a custom postgres java code than  can be used in enecryption of data to meet data privacy requirements.<br/>
+This is a custom postgres java code than  can be used in encryption of data to meet data privacy requirements.<br/>
 It implements  java AES encryption and decryption.
 It supports AES_CBC and AES_EBC algorithms with key sizes 128, 192 and 256.<br/>
 This allows you to load custom java functions in postgres database.<br/>